Here’s an adventure for those whose perfect vacation days involve fishing, friends, and rollicking good times.

 If you’re coming from the Acadian Shores or Hub City road trips, you’ll begin in the city of Miramichi.
 Defined by its shipbuilding roots, fishing culture, and strong Irish heritage, the locals here are friendly as it gets - and have crafted some exceptional pubs and breweries for you to discover.
 Those on the hunt for craft beverages can sip their way to New Maritime Beer, Carroll’s Distillery, Timber Ship Brewing or Three Dog Distilling Company.

 If you’re craving some seriously great food, head to their local Irish pub, O’Donaghue’s, where you’ll get to savour local favourites like the O’Don’s Famous Fish & Chips, along with a perfectly poured pint of Guinness, of course.
+For handcrafted cocktails, local craft & draught beer and a variety of wine, try cozy and sophisticated Apéro Lounge.

 Head west about 30 minutes outside the city to Metepenagiag Heritage Park for a tour of the exhibits and grounds.
 The Mi’gmaq people of Metepenagiag have lived on these lands for over 3,000 years and, as you explore the national historic site - home to the Augustine Mound - you’ll get a sense for their ancient culture.
 To complement this cultural experience, you can get a Taste of Metepenagiag or do an overnight Tipi Retreat.